rivierasolutions/angular-ssqsignon/README.md

     - `{ userId: 'my-current-user-id', scope: 'my current scope' }` - a valid access token was obtained and contained the following user identity.
 - Promise rejected return value
     - An unexpected error has occurred.

+#### How it works

+The `login` method will try to swap a username and password for an access token using *SSQ signon's* [token endpoint](https://ssqsignon.com/home/docs.html#tokenendpoint).
+If succeeded, the access (and possibly refresh) token will be stored, and the user's identity returned.

 ## Examples